l-j-g/A4/B/asx-db-sl/README.md

 - Cloud native, serverless application that is scalable, reliable, easy to deploy and cheap
 - Uses AWS Lambda, DynamoDB, and Flask to provide a REST-Like API
-- An API Key is used to authorise a function to initialise database for all 2,000+ tickers listed on the ASX.
+- An API Key is used to authorise a function that initialises the database for all 2,000+ tickers listed on the ASX.
 - Information, Cash Flow, Balance Sheet and Income Statement is stored for each ticker.
 - Lambda functions are automatically kept warm to prevent cold starts.
 - Fresh data is automatically scraped via cron job every 2 minutes to update tye oldest data in the database.